KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 ## 2.5 Loops

-Loops are used in order to execute similar sets of instructions for a defined number of time.
+Loops are used to execute similar sets of instructions a specified number of times.
+We learned to use the most common one – the **for loop:**

 ![image](img/for_loop.jpg)

-Example: Drawing 4 lines
+**Example: Drawing 4 lines**

 without a for-loop: